jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 # Tests are Experiments
 Testing cannot prove that our code is correct especially for large and complex software projects.
 We can use the [Scientific Method](https://jhumelsine.github.io/2024/08/08/bdd.html#scientific-method) to gain confidence in our code to determine when it is good enough.

+Specification tests define behavior, but we should also consider tests that challenge behavior.
 Tests are experiments.
-Specification tests define behavior, but we should also consider tests that challenge behavior.
 We should always be thinking of ways to specify behavior via a test challenging the implementation and attempting to make it fail.
 When we can no longer create failing tests, then our code is probably good enough to release.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/fa/Suvorov_by_Schteiben.jpg/741px-Suvorov_by_Schteiben.jpg" alt="Alexander Suvorov" title="Image Source: https://en.wikipedia.org/wiki/File:Suvorov_by_Schteiben.jpg" width = "35%" align="right" style="padding-right: 20px;">

 ___Hard in training; easy in battle.___ — [Alexander Suvorov](https://en.wikipedia.org/wiki/Alexander_Suvorov), 18th century Russian General.

 Live rounds are often fired over recruits training at boot camp, but this training and hardening applies beyond the military.
 Football coaches will play loud music and spray water in a place kicker's face as he's practicing for a game winning field goal.
-Musicians rehearse for hours before their first performance.
 Pilots encounter every possible failure in the flight simulator before taking to the skies.
+Astronauts train for every imaginable scenario before a space mission.

 Testing is our training.
 We want to stress our implementations in as many hard and difficult situations as we can.
 [Test doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html) help accomplish this by becoming the training adversaries.
 Test doubles can easily throw exceptions, return quirky results, return no results, refuse to work, etc.